What’s a nanny contract and what should you include?

 Sakowicz says the International Nanny Association also recommends including information on how amendments can be made to the agreement, any house rules, driving rules and responsibilities, any benefits like health insurance and a statement if nanny cameras are going to be used.

-Where to get a nanny contract
+Where can I find a nanny contract template?

 If you are working with a nanny agency, the agency will likely require you to use a contract.
 Perry says she works with an agency that requires it, and while it provides a boilerplate contract, she works with her agent to amend it to meet her personal preferences and capabilities.